2022 FIFA World Cup qualification (AFC–CONMEBOL play-off)

-The 2022 FIFA World Cup qualification AFC–CONMEBOL play-off was a single-leg match between the winner of the AFC fourth round play-off, Australia, and the fifth-placed team from CONMEBOL, Peru.
-The match was played on 13 June 2022 at the Ahmad bin Ali Stadium in Al Rayyan, Qatar.
-Australia won 5–4 on penalties following a 0–0 draw after extra time to qualify for the 2022 FIFA World Cup in Qatar.
+The 2022 FIFA World Cup qualification AFC–CONMEBOL play-off was a single-leg match between the winner of the AFC qualification fourth round play-off, Australia, and the fifth-placed team from CONMEBOL qualification, Peru.
+The match was played on 13 June 2022 at the Ahmad bin Ali Stadium in Al Rayyan, Qatar (one of the host cities of the World Cup).
+Australia won 5–4 on penalties following a 0–0 draw after extra time to qualify for the 2022 FIFA World Cup.

 Background

-The draw for the inter-confederation play-off fixtures was held on 26 November 2021.
+The draw for the inter-confederation play-offs fixtures was held on 26 November 2021.

 The match was the second meeting between Australia and Peru.
 The sides previously met four years earlier in the 2018 FIFA World Cup Group C, with Peru winning 2–0 when La Blanquirroja was already eliminated.
 Before the match, most football commentators lauded Peru as the better team and had low expectations of Australia, which struggled in the Asian qualifiers.